fwase/ml-plataform/README.md

 The project is divide in 5 components:

-- Data Wharehouse
+- Data Warehouse

-- Development Env
+- Development Env (Jupyter Notebooks)

 - Model Logging